Insurance Options for Rackham Students

 UHS Managed Care/Student Insurance Office

-The Managed Care/Student Insurance Office assists with referrals, scheduling appointments outside UHS, explaining insurance benefits, and processing claims.
+The Managed Care/Student Insurance Office assists with referrals, scheduling appointments outside UHS, explaining insurance benefits.
 Browse the UHS Fees and Insurance page for information on how UHS works with health insurance, billing FAQs, Travel Abroad Health Insurance, and more.